tinic/hd108-calibration/README.md

 <img src="hd108response.png" width="512" />

-With some manual curve fitting we can figure out a couple of exponetial function constants which map somewhat OK:
+With some manual curve fitting we can figure out a couple of exponential function constants which map somewhat OK:

 <img src="hd108calc.png" width="512" />